DeepeshSudhakar/Building-GAN/README.md

 # Building-GAN
-Code problems that help understand Nural Network better
+Code that will help understand Generative Adversarial Networks (GAN) in nural networks and deep learning.

 Building a simple GAN capable of generating handwritten digits.
 Using the MNIST handwritten digits to train the network.
 Using the TensorFlow Keras dataset to access the MNIST data.